mapeAAU/underwater_camera_calibration/README.md

 1. ```$conda install numpy anaconda-client pandas matplotlib scikit-learn```
 2. ```$conda install -c anaconda opencv```

 And that's it!
-If everything went smooth you should be able to run the calibration examples. **Note:** remember to activate the ucc-environment every time you want to run the code as the packages are only installed under this environment.
+If everything went smooth you should be able to run the calibration examples.